AntoineBlaud/TheCodexRebirth/Readme.md

 - Use step tracing to register the instructions and their results.
 - Adjust the base address in the Tenet trace file, as it occasionally fails to compute correctly
 - Import the trace file into CodexRebirth.
+- In case the imported trace file failed to load, update base address in the trace file and re-import it.
+You must manually analyze the trace file to determine the correct base address to use.
 - Explore by using mouse wheel while hovering the timeline, or by using previous/next buttons or shortcuts.

 ## Basic Usage For Shellcode Analysis